GREAT Score: Global Robustness Evaluation of Adversarial Perturbation using Generative Models: Experimental Results

 \subsection{Local and Global Robustness Analysis}

 Recall from Theorem \ref{thm_glo_guarantee} that the local robustness score proposed in \eqref{eqn_local_g} gives a certified perturbation level for generated samples from a generative model.
-To verify this claim, we randomly select 20 generated images on CIFAR-10 and compare their local certified perturbation level to the perturbation found by the CW attack \cite{carlini2017towards} using the Rebuffi\_extra model \cite{rebuffi2021fixing}.
+To verify this claim, we randomly select 20 generated images on CIFAR-10 and compare their local certified perturbation level to the perturbation found by the CW attack \citep{carlini2017towards} using the Rebuffi\_extra model \citep{rebuffi2021fixing}.
 Figure \ref{figure_1} shows the perturbation level of local GREAT Score in (\ref{eqn_local_g}) and that of the corresponding CW attack per sample.
-We can see that the local GREAT Score is indeed a lower bound of CW attack, as the CW attack finds a successful adversarial perturbation that is no smaller than the minimal perturbation $\Delta_{\min}$ (i.e., an over-estimation).
+We can see that the local GREAT Score is a lower bound of CW attack, as the CW attack finds a successful adversarial perturbation that is no smaller than the minimal perturbation $\Delta_{\min}$ (i.e., an over-estimation).
 The true $\Delta_{\min}$ value lies between these lower and upper bounds.

 In Figure \ref{figure_2}, we compare the cumulative robust accuracy (RA) of GREAT Score and Auto-Attack over 500 samples by sweeping the $\mathcal{L}_2$ perturbation level from 0 to 1 with a 0.05 increment for Auto-Attack.
-The cumulative RA of GREAT Score at a perturbation level $r$ means the fraction of samples having their local GREAT scores greater than $r$, which gives an attack-proof guarantee that no attacks can achieve a lower RA at the same perturbation level.
-We see that the trend of attack-independent certified robustness (GREAT Score) is similar to that of empirical attacks (Auto-Attack).
-We note that the gap between our certified curve versus the empirical curve of AutoAttack does not necessarily mean our method is inferior, it could mean that there exist undiscovered adversarial examples at higher perturbation radii.
+The cumulative RA of GREAT Score at a perturbation level $r$ represents the fraction of samples with local GREAT Scores greater than $r$, providing an attack-proof guarantee that no attacks can achieve a lower RA at the same perturbation level.
+For Auto-Attack, the RA at each perturbation level is calculated as the fraction of correctly classified samples under that specific perturbation.
+The blue curve in the figure represents the RA from empirical Auto-Attack, while the orange curve shows the RA derived from GREAT Score, offering a certified robustness guarantee.
+We observe that the trend of attack-independent certified robustness (GREAT Score) closely mirrors that of empirical attacks (Auto-Attack), suggesting that GREAT Score effectively reflects empirical robustness.
+It is important to note that the gap between our certified curve and the empirical curve of AutoAttack does not necessarily indicate inferiority of GREAT Score.
+Instead, this discrepancy could point to the existence of undiscovered adversarial examples at higher perturbation radii.
+This gap illustrates the fundamental difference between certified and empirical robustness measures, highlighting the potential for GREAT Score to provide a more conservative, yet guaranteed, estimate of model robustness.